Confidence bands for multivariate and time dependent inverse regression models: Proofs of Theorem 1 and Corollary 1

-\end{Lemma} We obtain from its proof in Section \ref{sec7.2} that Lemma \ref{lemma4} holds under the condition $\frac{\log(n)}{nh^{d}}=o(1)$, which follows from the assumptions of Theorem \ref{GWS}.
-In the final step we show that the difference
+We obtain from its proof in Section~\ref{sec7.2} that Lemma~\ref {lemma4} holds under the condition $\frac{\log(n)}{nh^{d}}=\mathrm{o}(1)$, which follows from the assumptions of Theorem~\ref{GWS}.
+In the final step we show that the difference is asymptotically negligible.